Sleepy-Panda/FeeshNotifier/docs/CT3-beta migration TODOs.md

 - Bayou - I noticed once that widget was not appearing until I open/close settings.
 Can't repro.
 - Martin NPC fishing hook is detected in Bobbing Time tracker (Galatea)
-- Overlay is moving when changing its scale in /feeshmoveallguis
 - Overlays position not preserved when copying coords json from 1.8.9
 - Clickable lines - sometimes clicks intersect between 2 lines, both lines are clicked
 - Black Hole timer sometimes getting stuck